qeeqbox/social-analyzer/README.md

 Social Analyzer - API, CLI & Web App for analyzing & finding a person's profile across +800 social media \ websites.
 It includes different string analysis and detection modules, you can choose which combination of modules to use during the investigation process.

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
-This module intended to have less false positive and it's documented in this [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) link
+This module intended to have less false positive, and it's documented in this [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) link.

 The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

-`Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners.` by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)
+`Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

 ## Updates
 - I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
 If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details